rikkijprince/rikkijprince.github.io/about.md

 ## About me, Rikki J
 <br>
 I grew up at a crossroads of cultures, languages, and unanswered questions.
-Born in England, to a Pakistani-American father and a British mother, hI spent part of my childhood in Pakistan, but spent most of my life between Britain, Spain and the Netherlands.
+Born in England, to a Pakistani-American father and a British mother, I spent part of my childhood in Pakistan, but spent most of my life between Britain, Spain and the Netherlands.
 <br>
 Drawn early to science and its promise that the world could be decoded, I trained in physics and engineering.
 But equations alone could not satisfy my deeper curiosity.
 The mysteries of the cosmos at its grandest scale and the quantum nature at its smallest scale eventually were as attractive for me as the exploration of the invisible structures that shape human experience.
 <br>